All Products

 • HTTP Request Method: Supported methods are POST, GET, and PUT.

-3. Set API purpose: Two scenarios are supported: Registration and Logon.
-For the Registration scenario, only single-step registration is supported.
+3. Set the API purpose.
+Supported scenarios: Registration and Logon.
+Registration supports single-step registration only.

 Registration

-Configure the extraction locations for the Phone Number, Username, and Email fields.
-WAF can extract information from query string parameters, cookie names, body parameters, and header fields.
+Configure extraction locations for the Phone Number, Username, and Email fields.
+WAF extracts from query parameters, cookie names, body parameters, and headers.

-When you select Can Be Used for Logon, WAF uses the selected fields (such as email address, phone number, or username) as identity identifiers.
-This allows the system to link different logon credentials to the same user.
-For example, logons via email, phone, and username are recognized as the same user rather than separate accounts.
+When you select Can Be Used for Logon, WAF uses the selected fields (email, phone, or username) as identity identifiers to link different logon credentials to the same user.

 Logon

-Configure the extraction location for the user Account field.
-WAF can extract information from query string parameters, cookie names, body parameters, and header fields.
+Configure the extraction location for the Account field.
+WAF extracts from query parameters, cookie names, body parameters, and headers.

-4. Configure request success and failure conditions: In the Success Conditions and Failure Conditions sections, define rules to determine whether a registration or logon request succeeded.
-Conditions can be based on HTTP Status Code and Response Body.
+4. Configure success and failure conditions: In the Success Conditions and Failure Conditions sections, define rules to determine request outcomes based on HTTP Status Code and Response Body.

 5. Associate with Protected Object: Select a protected object already connected to WAF.